Boundedness from below conditions for a general scalar potential of two real scalars fields and the Higgs boson: Abstract

-4mm\begin{quote}{\bf Abstract.}\ In this paper, we mainly discuss analytical expressions of positive definiteness for a special 4th order 3-dimensional symmetric tensor defined by the constructed model for a physical phenomenon.
-Firstly, an analytically necessary and sufficient conditions of 4th order 2-dimensional symmetric tensors are given to test its positive definiteness.
-Furthermore, by means of such a result, a necessary and sufficient condition of positive definiteness is obtained for a special 4th order 3-dimensional symmetric tensor.
-Such an analytical conditions can be used for verifying the vacuum stability of general scalar potentials of two real singlet scalar fields and the Higgs boson.
-The positive semi-definiteness conclusions are presented too.
-2mm
+The most general scalar potential of two real scalar fields and a Higgs boson is a quartic homogeneous polynomial about 3 variables, which defines a 4th order 3 dimensional symmetric tensor.
+Hence, the boundedness from below of such a scalar potential involves the positive (semi-)definiteness of the corresponding tensor.
+So, we mainly discuss analytical expressions of positive (semi-)definiteness for such a special 4th order 3-dimension symmetric tensor in this paper.
+Firstly, an analytically necessary and sufficient condition is given to test the positive (semi-)definiteness of a 4th order 2 dimensional symmetric tensor.
+Furthermore, by means of such a result, the necessary and sufficient conditions of the boundedness from below are obtained for a general scalar potential of two real scalar fields and the Higgs boson.